 CIEH and the Environmental Health Registration Board (EHRB), along with the Royal Environmental Health Institute of Scotland (REHIS) and the Scottish Food Safety Officers Registration Board, have been key to the establishment, development and ongoing awarding of the professional qualifications required to carry out food official controls in the UK and are the awarding bodies for the Environmental Health qualification.
 In the 1990s, in response to claims from businesses of inconsistencies in the application of food regulation, the Government identified a need for those carrying out food enforcement to hold a qualification which demonstrated skills and knowledge to an agreed consistent level and one which was independently awarded.
-As a result, specialist food qualifications were developed.
-Qualification as an environmental health practitioner through EHRB as well as the food safety officer qualifications, provide clear, evidenced qualifications which demonstrate the skills and knowledge officers hold.
+Specialist food qualifications were developed.
+Qualification as an environmental health practitioner through EHRB and the food safety officer qualifications, provide a clear, evidenced qualification which demonstrate the skills and knowledge officers hold.
 This is essential when providing advice and guidance to business and when taking enforcement action which may result in legal proceedings.

 The skills involved in decision making to ensure an appropriate course of action and communicating these actions cannot be underestimated.
-The system of formal qualification, requiring independent assessment of academic knowledge and practical application of that knowledge ensures officers are competent.
+The system of formal qualification, requiring assessment of academic knowledge and practical application of that knowledge ensures officers are competent.
+The FSA's Competency Framework marks the start of a departure from this consistent, independently assessed approach.

 When officers conduct interventions at food businesses they should be able to identify any significant risks, adopting a holistic approach but with a limited number of competencies there is an increased chance they will miss significant issues.
-The proposals have the potential to reduce consumer protection and impact on the excellent reputation of the UK at a time when our reputation as an independent nation will be more important than ever.
+The proposals have the potential to reduce consumer protection and impact on the excellent reputation of the UK at a time when our reputation as an independent trading nation will be more important than ever.